KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free

-KL-UCB-switch thus enjoys a distribution-dependent regret bounds of optimal orders, see~\eqref{eq:distrdep-LB-reminder1} and~\eqref{eq:distrdep-LB-reminder2}.
-This optimal order was already reached by the IMED strategy by~\cite{honda_non-asymptotic_2015} on the model $\pset$.
+KL-UCB-Switch thus enjoys a distribution-dependent regret bounds of optimal orders, see~\eqref{eq:distrdep-LB-reminder1} and~\eqref{eq:distrdep-LB-reminder2}.
+This optimal order was already reached by the IMED strategy by~\citet{honda_non-asymptotic_2015} on the same model $\pset$, though the regret bound exhibited for IMED is of a somewhat asymptotic nature.
 The KL-UCB algorithm studied, e.g., by \citet{cappe_kullbackleibler_2013}, only enjoyed optimal regret bounds for more limited models; for instance, for distributions over $[0,1]$ with finite support.
-In the analysis of KL-UCB-switch we actually provide in passing an analysis of KL-UCB for the model $\pset$ of all distributions over $[0,1]$.
+In the analysis of KL-UCB-Switch we actually provide in passing an analysis of KL-UCB for the model $\pset$ of all probability distributions over $[0,1]$.

-\subsection{Adaptation to the horizon $T$ (an anytime version of KL-UCB-switch)}
+\subsection{Adaptation to the Horizon $T$ (an Anytime Version of KL-UCB-Switch)}

 A standard doubling trick fails to provide a meta-strategy that would not require the knowledge of $T$ and have optimal $\O\bigl(\sqrt{KT}\bigr)$ and $\bigr(1+\o(1)\bigr) (\ln T)/\Kinf(\nu_a, \mu^\star)$ bounds.
-Indeed, there are first, two different rates, $\sqrt{T}$ and $\ln T$, to accommodate simultaneously and each would require different regime lengths, e.g., $2^r$ and $2^{2^r}$, respectively, and second, any doubling trick on the distribution-dependent bound would result in an additional multiplicative constant in front of the $1/\Kinf(\nu_a, \mu^\star)$ factor.
+Indeed, on the one hand, there are two different rates, $\sqrt{T}$ and $\ln T$, to accommodate simultaneously and each would require different regime lengths, e.g., $2^r$ and $2^{2^r}$, respectively, and on the other hand, any doubling trick on the distribution-dependent bound would result in an additional multiplicative constant in front of the $1/\Kinf(\nu_a, \mu^\star)$ factor.
 This is why a dedicated anytime version of our algorithm is needed.

 For technical reasons, it was useful in our proof to perform some additional exploration, which deteriorates the second-order terms in the regret bound.
 Indeed, we define the augmented exploration function (which is non-decreasing) by